Before we start with why we should migrate from legacy .NET Framework to .NET Core, let us discuss what these frameworks are and their brief history.

 Also, the new language changes in C# will only be available in .NET Core.
 Similarly, other innovations in Web (ASP.NET Core), as well as desktop frameworks (WPF), will happen only in .NET Core.

 At present, the talent pool for .NET Framework developers is probably more compared to the .NET Core developers.
-But developers are more interested in joining a .NET Core developer role rather than .NET Framework developer role.
+However, developers are also joining the .NET Framework to .NET Core migration, and newer developers will not be interested in working with .NET Framework.

 We did a little comparison of jobs in dice.com for .NET Core and .NET Framework.
-And as of writing this blog, for .NET Core, there are 2,394 Jobs, whereas for .NET Framework there are 2,398 Jobs.
-Both the results are very close.
-Meaning 50% of jobs in demand today are for .NET Core.
-This also shows the supply and demand for both legacy .NET Framework and .NET Core are almost equal at this point.
+And as of writing this blog, for .NET Core, there are 3,467 jobs, whereas for .NET Framework there are 2,862 jobs.
+While this shows that companies are still looking for .NET Framework developers, more are seeking .NET Core skills.

 Today most of the blog content and YouTube channel focus on .NET Core, making it the framework of choice for new developments.

-The only option of running a Legacy ASP.NET Web applications is in an IIS Server running in a Windows Machine.
+The only option for running a Legacy ASP.NET Web application is in an IIS Server running on a Windows machine.
 Even if we do self-hosting of the ASP.NET Web application, we will still have to have it running inside a Windows Server.
 The cost of a Windows Server license is very high compared to a Linux Server.

 If we run the equivalent price comparison in Azure, then an A2 Windows Server monthly cost is $131.45.
 Whereas for an A2 Linux Server the monthly cost is $87.65.
 That is a $43.8 monthly savings.
 Annually a saving of $525.6.

-Now, we can run an ASP.NET Core Web application in the Linux server and realize the savings.
+Now, we can run an ASP.NET Core Web application on the Linux server and realize the savings.

-Another important, but not obvious savings for ASP.NET Core application comes by using Docker containers.
+Another important but not obvious saving for ASP.NET Core applications comes from using Docker containers.
 A legacy ASP.NET application can have only one instance running in a Windows Server, in which case it might not use the resources optimally.
-On the other hand, .NET Core applications can run in Docker container, and we can have multiple containers running the same application or different applications inside a single Linux server, intern utilizing the system resources more optimally.
+On the other hand, .NET Core applications can run in Docker containers, and we can have multiple containers running the same application or different applications inside a single Linux server, in turn utilizing the system resources more optimally.
 Hence optimizing cost.

 The other cost is associated with not having enough innovation in legacy .NET Framework.
 Using the latest tools and frameworks becomes harder due to a lack of support.
 Hence, a lot of custom development and cost.